 Steps

-Error conditions
+Error conditions tab

 The Error conditions tab contains all the conditions that you can set to inform your monitor of any errors on your website, web service, or server.
 These conditions are your monitor’s basis for deciding which website behaviors result in an error and which don’t.
-For more information, refer to the Error conditions overview knowledge base article.
+For more information, see the Error conditions overview knowledge base article.

-Advanced settings
+Advanced tab

 The Advanced tab contains the following categories to further customize browser types, HTTP requests, and authentication settings for your monitor: